bbauska/css-mastering-css/README.md

 <h2>CSS CONS</h2>

-There are a few drops while using CSS.
-One has to be aware of these bad sit- uations in order to know and take care of them while designing a website.
+<p>There are a few drops while using CSS.
+One has to be aware of these bad situations in order to
+know and take care of them while designing a website.</p>

 1. Confusion due to too many CSS levels: Beginners are at high risk in this regard.
 They may be confused when choosing to read CSS as there